rlivingsus/misc/AllBooks.md

 - Holmes, James: A Brief guide to Maritime Strategy
 - Holmes, Jamie: 12 Seconds of Silence
 - Hoff, Benjamin: The Tao of Pooh
 - Hood, Ann: Fly Girl
+- Horn, Stacy: The Killing Fields of East New York
 - Hornby, Nick: Dickens and Prince
 - Hornfischer, James: Neptune's Inferno; The Fleet at Flood Tide; The Last Stand of the Tin Can Sailors
 - Housel, Morgan: The Psychology of Money
 - Howard, Catherine: The Trap
 - Howard, Michael: The Salaryman
 - Howarth, David: We Die Alone
 - Huang, S.L.: Zero Sum Game
+- Hubbard, L Ron: MISSION EARTH.
+1)The Invaders Plan, 2)Black Genesis
 - Huff, Tanya: Blood Prince
 - Hughes, Wayne: Fleet Tactics and Coastal Combat
 - Hunter, Dave: Along Interstate-75
 - Hunter, Georgia: We were the Lucky Ones
+- Huston, Charlie: Caught Stealing book 1
 - Huxley, Aldous: Brave New WOrld
 - Iger, Robert: The Ride of a Lifetime
 - Imbler, Sabrina: How Far the Light Reaches: A Life in Ten Sea Creatures